 We still have space for fall, so if your original living arrangements have changed, you can still apply to live in campus housing.
 Applications are being accepted on a rolling basis for undergraduates, graduate students, and students with families (Family Student Housing).

-Students who declined fall housing can update their 2020-21 housing application term to "Spring Only" at portal.housing.berkeley.edu.
-Students who originally accepted housing for fall and then cancel will need to start a new application for 2020-21 at portal.housing.berkeley.edu after they receive confirmation that their cancellation has been processed.
-The application fee will be waived.
+Students who declined fall housing can update their 2020–21 housing application term to "Spring Only" in the housing portal.
+Students who originally accepted housing for fall and then canceled will need to start a new application for 2020–21.
+The application fee will be waived for these students.

 Students moving into residence halls were tested for COVID-19 on their move-in day (see the Move-In and Move-In FAQs pages for information) and again after their first week.
 Move In began prior to the start of instruction so students could self-sequester for 7–10 days, a preventative measure where people deliberately restrict their movement to avoid contact with others.
 New residents remained sequestered until the results of their second test were confirmed and came back negative.

 University Health Services offers a separate clinical testing program for any student experiencing symptoms of COVID-19 or who may have had close contact with someone who has COVID-19.
 For more information please visit the UHS Clinical Testing page.
 For any student experiencing symptoms or who may have had close contact to someone with COVID-19 (or any students with concerns), please call the University Health Services Advice Line 24/7 at 510-643-7197 for consultation or an appointment.
 You can also call if you are unsure if you need to be seen.

 You do NOT need to be enrolled in the Student Health Insurance Program (SHIP) to get tested or be assessed by UHS.
 There is no out-of-pocket cost to be tested at UHS, it is covered by the university and/or insurance as part of the public health and safety measures to stop the spread of coronavirus.